5T33Z0/OC-Little-Translated/11_Graphics/GPU/Disabling_AppleGFXHDA/README.md

 ## Alternative method: using `DeviceProperties`

-Alternatively, you can try to inject bogus data for the GPU's audio device via `DeviceProperties`, so the audio device cannot be used by macOS.
+Alternatively, you can inject bogus data for the GPU's audio device via `DeviceProperties`, if the SSDT-method does not work for you.

 **INSTRUCTIONS**:

 - Run **Hackintool**
 - Select the **PCIe** tab
 - Locate the audio device associated with the GPU, for example "Navi 21/23 HDMI/DP Audio Controller" (Device Name) / Multimedia Controller (Class) / Audio Device (Subclass)
-- Right-click the entry and select "Copy Device Path", e.g. `PciRoot(0x0)/Pci(0x1,0x0)/Pci(0x0,0x0)/Pci(0x0,0x0)/Pci(0x0,0x1)` (your system's PCIe device patch will be different)
+- Right-click the entry and select "Copy Device Path", e.g. `PciRoot(0x0)/Pci(0x1,0x0)/Pci(0x0,0x0)/Pci(0x0,0x0)/Pci(0x0,0x1)` (your system's PCIe device path will be different)
 - Open your `config.plist`
 - Navigate tp `DeviceProperties/Add`
 - Add the device path and these addtional properties: